nonnontrivial/ctts/README.md

 1. clone the repo
 2. sync openmeteo data: `./sync-open-meteo-data.sh`
-3. create `./data.geojson` (cells will be made from the exterior space of polygons in this file)
+3. create `./snapshot/data.geojson` (cells will be made from the exterior space of polygons in this file)
-4. run the containers: `docker compose up --build`
+4. run the containers: `docker compose up`

 > e.g. logs in docker should look like this: